 Long-term disability (LTD) attorneys generally charge little or no money up-front and instead handle cases on a "contingency" basis.
 Under a contingency fee agreement, the attorney is compensated from the proceeds of your case (in other words, the long-term disability benefits you win).
-The attorney usually gets 25 to 40% of your settlement amount or monthly benefits.
+The attorney usually gets 25% to 40% of your settlement amount or monthly benefits.
 If you don't win your case, your attorney does not collect a fee.
+So for example, in a case where you win $30,000 in past-due benefits, your attorney might charge anywhere from $7,500 to $12,000.

 Understanding and Negotiating Your Lawyer's Fee